vbmacher/dynamic/README.markdown

 dynamic
 -------

-This project is a dynamic translator and emulator of RAM (Random Access Machine) programs.
-It was created to 'test' my abilities to do a dynamic translator.
+This project is an emulator of RAM (Random Access Machine) programs.
+It was created to 'test' my abilities to perform several emulation techniques (only interesting for me).
 I was not plannig to continue the project, but my interest has been increased so now you may expect some inovations, additions and new techniques testing.

+The following techniques I have done:
+ * Interpreter
+ * Dynamic translator
+ * Experimental interpreter using OpenCL (!!)

 If you have any questions, just ask me.